 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Take cuttings in the spring, when the plant resumes normal growth.
 To successfully root cuttings, use a rooting hormone and provide bottom heat or use a covered rooting container.
-Take a cutting with several leaves and a length of stem.
+Take a cutting with several leaves and a length of the stem.
 Strip away the bottom one or two sets of leaves to expose one or two growing nodes.
-Dip these into rooting hormone (if you're using it), then bury the cutting and the exposed nodes into a clean potting mix… – See more at: How to Grow and Care for Aeschynanthus.
+Dip these into rooting hormone (if you're using it), then bury the cutting and the exposed nodes into a clean potting mix.
+See more at How to Grow and Care for Aeschynanthus.